-Bon Air Juvenile Correctional Center, located in Chesterfield County, is a secure facility with an operational capacity of 272 beds.
-BAJCC serves youth generally ranging in age from 14-20 (in accordance with Virginia Code § 16.1-278.7, youth ages 11 and older may be committed in some cases), who have been committed by the juvenile court.
-Residents placed at the facility have been adjudicated of crimes ranging from misdemeanors to felonies.
+Bon Air Juvenile Correctional Center (BAJCC), located in Chesterfield County, is a secure facility with an operational capacity of 272 beds.
+BAJCC serves youth generally ranging in age from 14-20 (in accordance with Virginia Code § 16.1-278.7, youth ages 11 and older may be committed in some cases), who have been committed by the juvenile court for crimes ranging from misdemeanors to felonies.
 The youth at BAJCC are referred to as residents, and they receive mental health and rehabilitative counseling services.
-Specialized treatment programs include substance abuse, aggression management, sex offender, and intensive therapeutic programming.
-Academic and career readiness training are provided on campus.
-Residents are able to earn a high school or high school equivalency diploma.
+Specialized treatment programs include substance abuse treatment, aggression management, sex offender treatment, and intensive therapeutic programming.
+Academic and career readiness training are provided on campus, and residents are able to earn a high school or equivalency diploma.
 Recreation, religious services, and volunteer programming are also provided.
-Communication with family members and natural supports are encouraged to maintain and further develop relationships.
+Communication with family members and natural supports is encouraged to maintain and further develop relationships.
 Residents may communicate by mail, phone calls, and during visitation.

 All residents are afforded visitation privileges.
 Personal items must be secured in the vehicle; keys must be surrendered at the door.
 All visitors are subject to a search.
 All visitors 13 years of age and older must have picture identification and be on a pre-approved visitor list.
 Visitors are expected to refrain from wearing suggestive or offensive clothing.
 Directions to the facility and specific rules regarding visitation are mailed to the guardian upon arrival of the resident and well before the opportunity to visit.

 Officers of the court, law enforcement personnel, legal counsel and their staff may visit with residents by making arrangements with the assigned JCC Counselor.
 Photo identification is required.
 Visitation is confined to business days and hours.
 Exceptions to these guidelines require the approval of the JCC Superintendent.